Home Private Aviation Charter Prices by Route

 10–13 passengers.
 Legacy 600, Falcon 900.

 A longer route that pushes light jets to or beyond their range limits — a midsize or larger aircraft is the practical minimum for nonstop service.
 Mykonos Airport has a relatively short runway that restricts the largest aircraft types, so aircraft selection matters more on this route than most.
-For groups combining a Mykonos villa stay with a Greek island yacht charter, a private flight via JetLuxe avoids the Athens connection and puts you at the marina within thirty minutes of landing.
+For groups pairing a Mykonos villa stay with a Greek island yacht charter, flying private avoids the Athens connection entirely and puts you at the marina within thirty minutes of landing.

 London → Palma de Mallorca Family favourite